 8. Employee Testimonials

-Your most experienced reps are some of your team's most valuable resources.
-They've seen your product and company grow with its customer base and have been present for all the speed bumps and roadblocks along the way.
-Use their stories as testimonials for how your new reps should be treating customers.
+Your most experienced reps are some of your team‘s most valuable resources.
+They’ve seen your product and company grow with its customer base and have been present for all the speed bumps and roadblocks.
+Use their stories as testimonials for how your new reps should treat customers.

 9. Attitude Anchors

-Attitude anchors is an activity that helps reps manage their emotions.
+The attitude anchors activity helps reps manage their emotions.
 Split your team into groups and have each one brainstorm two different types of anchors: maintenance anchors and repair anchors.

 Maintenance anchors are actions that can be taken to maintain a positive attitude.
-These are things that reps use during a call to keep them motivated and optimistic.
-Here's a few examples of maintenance anchors:
+Reps use These things during a call to keep them motivated and optimistic.
+Here are a few examples of maintenance anchors:

-• Reduce stress by reminding yourself of three things or people you're grateful for each day.
+- Reduce stress by reminding yourself of three things or people you're grateful for daily.

 Repair anchors are things that can be done to fix negative attitudes.
-These are activities that are performed after a call so reps can quickly bounce back and work with another customer.
-Every rep is going to have a bad call, and it's important to not carry their negative emotions into the next one.
+These activities are performed after a call so reps can quickly bounce back and work with another customer.
+Every rep will have a bad call, and it's important to not carry their negative emotions into the next one.
 Repair anchors might look something like this:

-• When you're not able to solve a problem for your customer, give yourself positive affirmations like “I did my best, and I'm proud of that.”
+- When you‘re unable to solve a problem for your customer, give yourself positive affirmations like “I did my best, and I’m proud of that.”

-• If you're feeling less motivated than usual, have a conversation with a coworker or family member you admire to lift your spirits.
+- If you feel less motivated than usual, talk with a coworker or family member you admire to lift your spirits.

-Once each list is built, hang them up where reps can easily see them.
-That way, they can use each exercise when it becomes applicable during their workday.
+Once each list is built, hang them up so reps can easily see them.
+That way, they can use each exercise when applicable during their workday.

 10. Customer Letters

-If reps are feeling undervalued by your customers — or even upper management — have them write customer letters.
-These are letters written from the perspective of the customer and addressed to the customer service employee.
+If reps feel undervalued by your customers or upper management, have them write customer letters.
+These are letters written from the customer's perspective and addressed to the customer service employee.

-This exercise lets reps reflect on all of the good things they've done for their customers.
-And, that's important too, because it can often be hard to measure the value that customer service reps bring to a business.
-But, when they can think about it on a customer-to-customer scale, it becomes much easier to see how important your team is to your organization as a whole.
+This exercise lets reps reflect on all the good things they‘ve done for their customers.
+And that’s important, too, because it can often be hard to measure the value that customer service reps bring to a business.
+However, when they think about it on a customer-to-customer scale, it becomes much easier to see how important your team is to your organization.

 Free Customer Support Training Template